dgms/learngit/readMe.txt

 Git has a mutable index called stage.
 Git tracks changes.
 Git tracks changes of files.
-creating a new branch is quick
+creating a new branch is quick and simple.